Getting Your Keets (baby guineas) Off to a Good Start!

 Miscellaneous notes, in no particular order:

-Rear-end “pasting up” – Sometimes young birds will have manure stick to their butts.
+Rear-end “pasting up” – Sometimes young birds will have manure stick to their bottoms.
 Guess what?
 You get to clean it off!
 If you don’t, it will kill ‘em.
 It’s important to check them daily for the first week or so.
 After that, there shouldn’t be any problem.
 (Now, don’t mistake the remnants of the “umbilical cord” which is right below the vent, where the poop comes out.
 Sometimes the droppings can collect on the cord, but is not blocking the vent.
 The cord will eventually fall off by itself.
 If you pull too hard on the cord, you can injure the keet.)
 To remove the droppings, hold the keet in your left hand, if you’re a righty, (I’m sure you lefties can figure out what to do without detailed instructions since I’ve been told you’re smarter than we righties are.) and with your right hand dampen the dried manure with a warm, moist cloth and it will come off easily.
 You can pull it off dry more quickly, but you’ll take some down with it.
 I would think the keet would prefer the former if given a choice.
-So you thought you were done with this when you got your last kid out of diapers?!

 Keet Behavior – Keets will often be running around and suddenly stop, sit down and almost instantly go to sleep with their beaks resting on the floor.
 Sometimes they’ll even lay down on the sides and go to sleep, or on their bellies with their legs sticking straight out to the rear.
 Not to worry, this is normal.
 Often, they will try to dust themselves (like their adult parents) when there is no dust.
 They will lay on their sides, flap their little wings and scratch frantically with their feet.
 If you didn’t know better, you would think they were having an epileptic fit!
 If you hear a single bird chirping loudly, usually something is wrong – it may have gotten its leg caught in something or its head caught in a feeder or it got out of the brooder and wants back in with its flock mates.